UNFmontreal/Dcm2Bids/README.md

 The dcm2bids configuration file uses also the `JSON` format and one example is provided in the `example` directory.

+It is recommended to use an editor with syntax highlighting to build a correct JSON file.
+Here is an [online][json-editor] one.

 ## Configuration file

 ```